neoforged/.github/primers/26.2/index.md

     - `SectionUpdateTracker` - A class for tracking whether a section needs to be updated.
 - `net.minecraft.client.color.block.BlockTintCache$LatestCacheInfo#x`, `z` are now `private` from `public`
 - `net.minecraft.client.gui`
+    - `ComponentPath#leafComponent` - The listener at the end of the component path branch.
     - `Font`
         - `drawInBatch` methods are removed
             - Replaced by `Font$PreparedText` and `Font$GlyphVisitor`